 USWNT 2023 World Cup preview: Everything to know about the 3-peat bid

-The U.S. Women’s National Team gathered last week in California to embark on an unprecedented mission.
+The U.S. Women’s National Team gathered last month in California to embark on an unprecedented mission.
 They convened ahead of a trip to New Zealand, where they’ll chase a World Cup three-peat.
-They are depleted by injuries, surrounded by pressure and doubted by history, which is why head coach Vlatko Andonovski was asked Tuesday whether anything but a 2023 Women’s World Cup title might be satisfactory — but the question baffled him.
+They are depleted by injuries, surrounded by pressure and doubted by history, which is why head coach Vlatko Andonovski was asked whether anything short of a 2023 Women’s World Cup title might be satisfactory — but the question baffled him.

 “Would I be happy with anything short of a third straight win?
 No!”
 Andonovski responded.
 “Absolutely not.”